 Even before America entered the war, there was some enthusiasm in Chelmsford for the Allied cause.
-On October 9, 1941, over Station WRUL in Boston, Frank Lupien, Chairman of the Chelmsford Committee to defend Americal by Aiding the Allies, Stewart MacKay, Chairman of the Board of Selectmen, Mrs. Arnold Perham, representing the women of Chelmsford, and Reverend Charles W. Henry, Pastor of All Saints' church ( he had been to Europe), broadcasted a message to Chelmsford, England, encouraging that community in its struggle against the Germans.
+On October 9, 1941, over Station WRUL in Boston, Frank Lupien, Chairman of the Chelmsford Committee to defend Americal by Aiding the Allies, Stewart MacKay, Chairman of the Board of Selectmen, Mrs. Arnold Perham, representing the women of Chelmsford, and Reverend Charles W. Henry, Pastor of All Saints church (he had been to Europe), broadcasted a message to Chelmsford, England, encouraging that community in its struggle against the Germans.
 On October 12, a telegram came from Mayor Taylor of Chelmsford, England, informing the group that reception had been excellent.
+22 rationing, flour control, butter rationing, and meat rationing.

 It was not long thereafter that Chelmsfordians in America had the opportunity to visit their European counterparts.

 The second war encouraged the participation of every citizen, either through combat duty or through the sacrifice of desired luxuries.
-Everything was rationed--from tires to sugar.
-Karl Ferham served, for example, as head of the Tire Rationing Board, and there were food stamp centers, sugar rationing, flour control, butter sationing, and meat rationing.
+Everything was rationed-from tires to sugar.
+Rationing Board, and there were food stamp centers, sugar

-In January, 1942, $\phi^2$ ,500 was voted for Hational defense and a state of emergency was declared in Chelmsford.
-No one seriously expected the Germans to attack the town, but on the other hand, no one was absolutely sure that they (or the Japanese) would not attack somewhere.
+In January, 1942, \$\pi^2\$,500 was voted for national defense and a state of emergency was declared in Chelmsford.
+No one seriously expected the Germans to attack the town, but on the other hand, no one was absolutely sure that they (or the Japanese) would not attack semewhere.
 This concern, in part, explains why the blackout system was used throughout the war.
 Each evening, as dusk appeared, the lights of Chelmsford were muffled by drawn curtains, paper over the windows, and automobiles travelled without the use of their headlights.
 The public street lighting system was not often used.

 An air raid report center was organized in Chelmsford with Guy Files as the Air Raid Warden.
 In January, 1942, he issued an appeal for more volunteers to man the report center, a twenty-four hour task.
-Feople were taught how to recognize aircraft and to report their appearance in the Chelmsford skies.
+Feeple were taught how to recognize aircraft and to report their appearance in the Chelmsford skies.